Geerodge/georgemc.co.uk/src/pages/about.md

   alt: "George McEntegart"
   quote: "I've been marketing and building websites for over 10 years, helping hundreds of clients grow their businesses."
 seo:
-  title: "About | George McEntegart"
+  title: "About - How I Help Businesses Grow | George McEntegart"
-  description: "I help business owners understand their audience, drive traffic and get more sales.
-Marketing and building websites for over 10 years."
+  description: "I love to help business owners grow their business and earn more, by helping them understand their audience, the customer journey and how to drive traffic."
 layout: "about"
 permalink: /about/index.html
 ---